 During the past few years, Amazon Web Services (AWS) has become increasingly popular as a public cloud service provider.
 However, other providers such as Google Cloud are catching up with it for revenue and customers.

-Google and AWS are now the two leading competitors in the space for public cloud.
+Google cloud and AWS are now the two leading competitors in the space for public cloud.
 Here we have tried to compare them in accordance with a few significant criteria so that you can understand better where each stands and make the decision in the best interest of your organization, in case you are looking for cloud services.